mrgarvitoffice/LearnMint-Ai/README.md

 LearnMint aims to continuously evolve and empower learners.
 Here's a glimpse of what **MrGarvit** envisions for the future:

-*   🌟 **Advanced Test Series & Analytics**: Introduce comprehensive test series with detailed performance analytics, personalized feedback, and adaptive difficulty to help students pinpoint strengths and weaknesses.
+*   🌟 **Advanced Test Series &amp; Analytics**: Introduce comprehensive test series with detailed performance analytics, personalized feedback, and adaptive difficulty to help students pinpoint strengths and weaknesses.
-*   🌍 **Making Quality Education Affordable & Accessible**: Strive to keep LearnMint's core tools widely accessible, exploring options for free tiers and affordable premium features, ensuring that high-quality AI learning support reaches as many students as possible.
+*   🌍 **Making Quality Education Affordable &amp; Accessible**: Strive to keep LearnMint's core tools widely accessible, exploring options for free tiers and affordable premium features, ensuring that high-quality AI learning support reaches as many students as possible.
-*   🤝 **Community & Collaboration Features**: Enable users to share study materials, create study groups, and engage in peer-to-peer learning within the platform.
+*   🤝 **Community &amp; Collaboration Features**: Enable users to share study materials, create study groups, and engage in peer-to-peer learning within the platform.
 *   🧩 **More Interactive Learning Modules**: Expand the "LearnMint Arcade" with more engaging educational games and interactive simulations covering a wider range of subjects.
 *   📚 **Deeper Content Integration**: Seamlessly integrate resources from platforms like YouTube and Google Books directly within the app, providing a richer, more contextual learning experience.
 *   📱 **Enhanced PWA Features**: Implement robust offline capabilities for notes, flashcards, and quizzes, allowing students to study anytime, anywhere, even without an internet connection.